ym2151-tone-editor

 - Challenges and Solutions

-- Solution: It’s assumed that this can be adequately addressed by writing simple code for it.
+- Solution: It is assumed that writing a simple code for this purpose would be sufficient to handle it.

-- For example, by preparing a list of 128 tone names and simple code, JSON filename generation and description generation are expected to be easy.
+- For example, preparing a list of 128 tone names and a simple code would make JSON filename generation and description generation easy.

 Considering Keybinds

-- Note: Each will be separated into individual issues.
+- Each will be split into individual issues.
 Prioritize safety.
 Prevent confusion.

 keybindssection ofym2151-tone-editor.toml. - Concept